JJ-Joris/Formula_one_api/README.md

 # Formula_one_api
 Project that will use the data of the selected API

+## Project is intended to run with AWS CodePipeline via AWS CodeCommit, the github project is just for demonstration

 ## How to run
 -Install all modules listed in "requirements.txt"
 -In "main.py" set variables year & driver to the desired F1 season & F1 driver